Manager, Partner Engagement

 - Strong sense of accountability to deadlines and fundraising goals

-- Proactive working style -- identifies growth areas quickly and proposes solutions for improvement
+- Proactive working style -- identifies growth areas quickly and proposes solutions

 - Be comfortable working and collaborating with in-person and remote team members

 - Embrace challenges and adopt new responsibilities with creativity and self-direction